nateCode1/svacketz/README.md

 Most of the procedures for single round non-ideal seeding match those for the ideal case.
 For our previous methods to apply, we need a number of participants that is divisible by the number of participants per match (denoted as n).

-To accomidate this, some matches will be missing one or more participants.
+To accommodate this, some matches will be missing one or more participants.
 In the case of a bracket with 2 participants per match this is commonly referred to as a BYE round.
 Going forward BYE will refer to a dummy participant which doesn't actually participant, but is a placeholder for within the bracket.

 Lets look at a 2 participant per match example to begin.
 Suppose we have participants {1,2,3,4,5}.
 For our methods to work we will need the number of participants to be divisible by 2, which 5 is not.
 This constraint can be formalized as: